Last updated on August 27th, 2021 at 10:31 am

 How to get to Ostuni

 Ostuni is a town in the province of Brindisi.
 The nearest airports (and ports for that matter) are those of Brindisi (30km) and Bari (98km).
 From there, the best way to get to Ostuni is by car.
-Driving is the ideal way to explore Puglia.
+Renting a car from Bari is the ideal way to explore Puglia.
 That said, you can also get to Ostuni by train from all major cities in Italy.
 The train station lies about 2km from Ostuni centre and there is public bus service that connects the train station to the town.

 7 fantastic things to do in Ostuni Italy